Skip to main content

 Rationale

-For entities to trust that their information is sought and used appropriately, the information assurance level should be consistent with the risk posed.
+For entities to trust that their information is sought and used appropriately, the information (IA) assurance level should be consistent with the risk posed.

 Relying parties may also need to achieve specific levels of assurance to mitigate risks and potentially to comply with legislation.